alexchaomander/FoodTruckFinder/README.md

 Inspirted by the Uber Coding Challenge, this app provides a way to find nearby food trucks in San Francisco.
+The app is hosted on Github Pages [here](http://alexchao56.github.io/FoodTruckFinder/).

 **Functionality**